-Online Faceting Designs & Diagrams: Easy Emerald
+Gram Easy Emerald: Online Faceting Designs & Diagrams

-The wider you leave P3, the wider and deeper the corners facets will be.
-The yellow tourmaline was cut with the width of P3 approximately equal to .300W.
-Note how its table is cut through the C4, C5,C6 meetpoints with the effect of adding embellishing bevels at the table corners and making it larger.
+Establish the width of the corners (12, 36, 60, and 84) by cutting the P6(G) facets through the girdle to meetpoints at the bottom of the first step.
+The lower portion of P6(G) is subsequently overcut at 72° by P7, creating the pavilion girdle line on the corners.
+The wider you leave P3, the wider and deeper the corner facets.
+I cut the yellow tourmaline in the photo with the width of P3 approximately equal to 0.300W.
+Note how its table is cut through the C4, C5, and C6 meetpoints, with the effect of adding embellishing bevels at the table corners and making it larger.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler